Our Wellness PolicyWellnessPolicy.pdf

 Nutrition Services Wellness

-Nutrition Services has a registered dietitian on staff.
-It is important to us that all students have the nutrition they need to be fit, healthy and ready for success.
+Nutrition Services has a Registered Dietitian Nutritionist on staff.
+It is important to us that all students have the nutrition they need to be fit, healthy, and ready for success.
 Our menus contain whole-grains, lean proteins, low-fat dairy, and fresh fruits and vegetables every day.
-In addition, our Provision 2 Breakfast Program allows all students to have access to a healthy breakfast at no cost.

 Each school has a local wellness representative.
 Schools engage in wellness activities for both students and staff throughout the school year.
-During the 2015-2016 school year, compliance with the Annual Wellness Plan Implementation was 95% for our school district.
-For school year 2016-2017, the Annual Wellness Plan Implementation compliance increased to 100%.
+Compliance with the Wellness Policy is based on completion of the Bartow County School District Wellness Policy Evaluation Tool.
+During the 2018-2019 school year, compliance with the Wellness Policy was 100% for our school district.
+For school year 2019-2020, compliance with the Wellness Policy was 100% for our school district.

 Wellness Policy Comparison Chart

-Contact BCSS School Nutrition Coordinator, Kalin Bryan at firstname.lastname@example.org for more information.
+Contact BCSS School Nutrition Coordinator, Emily Miller at firstname.lastname@example.org for more information.